Matsudaira Shigemasa

 Due to his youth, he played little role in domain affairs, which were handled by his senior retainers.
-The tenryō territories previously administered by the domain reverted to direct shigunal control, resulting in a severe loss of revenue.
+The tenryō territories previously administered by the domain reverted to direct shogunal control, resulting in a severe loss of revenue.
 This problem was made worse by poor harvests and flooding in certain areas of the domain.

 Although betrothed to the sixth daughter of Tokugawa Munekatsu of Owari Domain, Shigemasa died in 1758 before his marriage and without heir.
 His graves are at the clan temple of Kaian-ji in Shinagawa Tokyo and Unshō-ji in Fukui.